• Skip to primary navigation

 I buy exclusively eggs that are organic from pasture-raised chickens to maximize the nutritional content of the eggs.
 Pasture-raised means the chickens roam on pastures, feeding naturally on seeds, bugs, and grasses.

-Eggs are packed with protein, and offer a way to turn vegetables into a meal.
-But making quiche, egg bakes, huevos rancheros or a quick egg salad are also great ways ton incorporate eggs into a vegetarian diet.
-(That huevos rancheros recipe won first prize in a nation-wide recipe development contest!)
+Eggs are packed with protein and offer a way to turn vegetables into a meal.
+But making quiche, egg bakes, huevos rancheros, or a quick egg salad are also great ways to incorporate eggs into a vegetarian diet.
+(The huevos rancheros recipe won first prize in a nationwide recipe development contest!)

 Do Vegetarian Diets Include Eggs?